hingfirewatch/P3I-HING/docs/Project Documentation.md

 * Regulations with sensitive data storage
 * Update Delays
 > [!Note]
-> Due to time limitations and scope Line 6 may not be implemented
+> Due to time limitations and scope, Line 6 may not be implemented
 >
 ***Line 6: Data for ML & Waypoints based on high/possible risk***
 * Importing multiple datasets